apacheignite/documentation/data-grid/persistent-store.md

 [block:callout]
 {
   "type": "warning",
-  "body": "For distributed cache configuration `Factory` should be serializable."
+  "body": "For distributed cache configuration, `Factory` should be serializable."
 }
 [/block]